akshatbajetha/portfolio-website/README.md

 yarn dev
 ```

-### Access the App

-After the server starts, you can access the app by visiting http://localhost:5173 in your browser.

 ### Configure Environment Variables

 Create a .env file for using Web3Forms (Instructions are given in the .env.example file)